tdwg/vocab/documentation-specification.md

 Standards documents MUST be written in English.
 Translations of standards documents are encouraged, but to simplify management of the standard they will be treated as ancillary documents that are not included in the standard.

-**3.2.5 Use of RFC 2119 keywords**
+**3.2.5 Use of RFC 2119 key words**

 Writers of standards documents MAY choose to follow the guidelines of RFC 2119 [RFC-2119].
-However, if keywords are used as in RFC 2119, the introduction of the standard MUST include the recommended explanatory phrase from the RFC2119 abstract.
+However, if key words are used as in RFC 2119, the introduction of the standard MUST include the recommended explanatory phrase from the RFC 2119 abstract.
 (For example, see Section 1.2 of this specification.)
-If the authors do not choose to implement RFC 2119 keywords, they MUST NOT use all-caps formatting for the words that correspond to RFC 2119 keywords.
+If the authors do not choose to implement RFC 2119 key words, they MUST NOT use all-caps formatting for the words that correspond to RFC 2119 key words.
 If a standard does not implement RFC 2119 (as indicated by a lack of the recommended phrase in the introduction of the standard), users of the standard MUST NOT infer that words that correspond to the RFC 2119 have a specialized meaning beyond the common usage of those words.

-The decision of whether to implement RFC 2119 keywords should be informed by the implications of failure of users to conform to the requirements indicated by the keywords.
+The decision of whether to implement RFC 2119 key words should be informed by the implications of failure of users to conform to the requirements indicated by the key words.
 The guidance provided in Sections 6 and 7 of RFC 2119 should be considered in making this decision.

 ### **3.3 Vocabulary descriptions** ###